Strategic Plan 2013-18

 We will produce a summary of the results to share with the community.
 If you have questions about the survey, please contact email@example.com.
 Thank you again for this important feedback.

-Community Meetings on Updating the District's Strategic Plan
+Past Community Meetings on Updating the District's Strategic Plan

-Seattle Public Schools hosted five community meetings to share information and asked for public comments about updating the District’s current Strategic Plan, Excellence for All.
+Seattle Public Schools hosted five community meetings in 2013 to share information and asked for public comments about updating the District’s current Strategic Plan, Excellence for All.
 The updated plan will guide academic and operational priorities for the next three to five years and include ongoing benchmarking to measure the District’s performance.

 The community meetings were held at Eckstein Middle School, Chief Sealth High School, Garfield High School, Ballard High School and Aki Kurose Middle School.
 Each meeting included a joint presentation by district staff and Pivot Learning Partners, the consultants hired to assist the district with the strategic planning process; a summary of the work of the Strategic Plan Task Force and an opportunity for community attendees to offer their perspectives verbally and/or in writing.
 The updated Strategic Plan is expected to be presented to the School Board for introduction at the June 19 Board meeting and for action at the July 3 Board meeting.